 €57,48 €47,50 excl.
 VAT

-Brachycephaly (Frontonasal Dysplasia (FND)) is a heterogeneous group of disorders affecting face and skull development.
+Brachycephaly, also known as Frontonasal Dysplasia (FND), is a broad group of disorders affecting face and skull development.

 Specifications